appkidsdev/privacypolicy/Draw/Privacy_policy.md

 We built the Draw, baby! app as a Free app.
 This Service is provided by at no cost and is intended for use as is.

-This page is used to inform website visitors regarding this policies with the collection, use, and disclosure of Personal Information if anyone decided to use the Service.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use the Service.

 If you choose to use the Service, then you agree to the collection and use of information in relation to this policy.